buildtimetrend/python-lib/README.md

 `pip install -r requirements.txt`

-- if you want to generate charts using `--trend=native` mode :
+- if you want to store data in `native` mode or generate charts using `--trend=native` mode :

 `pip install -r requirements-native.txt`